Community Handbook:Policies and Procedures

 Room/Apartment Entry and Search

-· To search for missing university property.
+• To locate missing university property.

 Sexual Harassment/Violence